build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 This tutorial consists of 4 parts:

-* Part 1 - Setup: SageMaker Studio Lab and OpenAI account.
+* Part 1 - Setup: SageMaker Studio Lab Project and OpenAI API keys.
-* Part 2 - Creating a ML project and obtaining a video transcript.
+* Part 2 - Obtaining a video transcript.
 * Part 3 - Summarizing and translating a video using ML models from Hugging Face.
 * Part 4 - Extracting steps and creating a quiz using ChatGPT APIs.